 Machine Learning of Models of Meals

 Training of meal models is based on one or more datasets of images of meals in combination with “meal features” that describe various parameters of the meal.
-Examples of meal features include, but are not limited to, food type, meal contents, portion size, nutritional content (e.g., calories, vitamins, minerals, carbohydrates, protein, salt, etc.), food source (e.g., specific restaurants or restaurant chains, grocery stores, particular pre-packaged foods, school meals, meals prepared at home, etc.), ingredients, etc. In the event that source or location of meals is known, the meal model may include source-specific classifiers that can be used to constrain recognition based on particular sources or locations.
+Examples of meal features include but are not limited to, food type, meal contents, portion size, nutritional content (e.g., calories, vitamins, minerals, carbohydrates, protein, salt, etc.), a food source (e.g., specific restaurants or restaurant chains, grocery stores, particular pre-packaged foods, school meals, meals prepared at home, etc.), ingredients, etc. If the source or location of meals is known, the meal model may include source-specific classifiers that can be used to constrain recognition based on particular sources or locations.

 A food logger who may be using those meal model images may be able to “add, remove, or modify any parameters (e.g., portion size, plate size, side dishes, drinks, etc.) used to estimate nutritional content of particular meals being consumed by the user.”
 A user interface would be capable of being able to do things like “adds a tablespoon of butter to a baked potato.”

-We are told that a machine learning component of a food logger program might be used to learn about or train meal models, and informatin from those images might then be “either captured by the user (e.g., camera, cell phone, head worn eyeglasses with one or more cameras or imaging devices, etc.), or captured via one or more cameras or imaging devices positioned to automatically capture images of food items of complete meals to be consumed by the user.”
+We are told that a machine learning component of a food logger program might be used to learn about or train meal models, and information from those images might then be “either captured by the user (e.g., camera, cell phone, head-worn eyeglasses with one or more cameras or imaging devices, etc.) or captured via one or more cameras or imaging devices positioned to automatically capture images of food items of complete meals to be consumed by the user.”

 Nutritional information captured by this system could then be studied later by a person using this system.